Udayanga-ITE/sparks/doc/developer-notes.md

 The `--enable-debug` configure option adds `-DDEBUG_LOCKCONTENTION` to the compiler flags.
-You may also enable it manually for a non-debug build by running configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run dashd.
+You may also enable it manually for a non-debug build by running configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run sparksd.

-You can then use the `-debug=lock` configuration option at dashd startup or `dash-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at sparksd startup or `sparks-cli logging '["lock"]'` at runtime to turn on lock contention logging.
-It can be toggled off again with `dash-cli logging [] '["lock"]'`.
+It can be toggled off again with `sparks-cli logging [] '["lock"]'`.

 ### Assertions and Checks